vrischmann/sketch/README.md

 ### Using the Browser Tools

 You can ask Sketch to browse a web page and take screenshots.
-There are tools both for taking screenshots and "reading images," the latter of which sends the image to the LLM.
+There are tools both for taking screenshots and "reading images", the latter of which sends the image to the LLM.
 This functionality is handy if you're working on a web page and want to see what the in-progress change looks like.